 Note: Specific learning outcomes and activities can be constructed in collaboration with EDU Africa’s dedicated curriculum development team.

-He is now working as a consultant and part-time teacher with two international schools, incorporating practical environmental education into their curriculums.
-He is developing two Permaculture Demonstration Farm sites to showcase various Permaculture practices including COB building, vermicomposting, agroforestry, earthworks and intensive gardening practices.
+He is now working as a consultant and part-time teacher with two international schools where he incorporates practical environmental education into their curricula.
+He is also developing two Permaculture Demonstration Farm sites to showcase various Permaculture practices including COB building, vermicomposting, agroforestry, earthworks, and intensive gardening practices.

 Dr. Mark Nicholson

-Mark has worked in 17 African countries on environmental and agricultural issues, living permanently in Africa since 1969.
-He has three science degrees and a PhD in Physiology from the University of Cambridge.
-His main interests are ecological restoration, biodiversity conservation and environmental education.
+Mark has worked on environmental and agricultural matters in 17 African countries.
+He has lived in Africa since 1969 and has three science degrees and a PhD in Physiology from the University of Cambridge.
+Dr. Nicholson's main interests are ecological restoration, biodiversity conservation, and environmental education.

 Customize Your Program

 Our friendly and experienced program designers will work closely with you to develop your custom faculty-led program from conceptualization to execution.
 We believe every journey to Africa gives students the opportunity to learn and transform and we pride ourselves in our ability to create unique, sustainable and truly African transformative learning journeys.